mathscapes/website/_posts/2016-08-03-a-laymans-introduction-to-how-to-go-about-user-research.md

 ## Research (and Observe)
 However simple this may sound; this is exhaustive and is worthless if you don't have a clear plan.
 Don't decide the solution or result before actually reaching there by the facts.

-> "We tend to be distracted by the voices in our own heads telling us what the design should look like." - Michael Bierut, Pentagram Design
+> "We tend to be distracted by the voices in our own heads telling us what the design should look like." <span class="source">-- Michael Bierut, Pentagram Design</span>

 The chances are that one will not be able to find if he is biased by himself.
 Peer reviews can be of help here.
 Organize and document the research, and don't be afraid of picking facts that may not sound relevant directly.
 The mode of the investigation drives the quality of the study.
 What is the information that comes from the target user, and what happens from the publications or experts?
 Many researchers select users based on ease of accessibility.
 Picking friends and family for the user study for the research who does not qualify in the desired target group should never be done.
 The sample size is another thing that is critical and should always have a basis.
 Also, It is hard to end the research because one may not know that if this research will suffice the intent set in the plan or not, and this is why that analysis of the study should happen simultaneously with the investigation.